-14. Admission into the Honours Degree Program in Physics and Oceanography requires completion of "Third Year-Combined Major in Physics and Oceanography" with a weighted average of at least B + in third year mathematics, science and engineering subjects.
+- 14a.
+Admission into the Honours Degree Program in Physics and Oceanography requires completion of "Third Year-Combined Major in Physics and Oceanography" with a weighted average of at least B+ in third year mathematics, science and engineering subjects.
+Students who have achieved less than second class honours may be admitted to the Honours program on a probationary basis with Faculty Council approval. - 14b.
+Admission into the Honours Degree Program in Military and Strategic Studies requires completion of third year Military and Strategic Studies with a minimum of second class honours.
+Students who have achieved less than second class honours may be admitted to the Honours program on a probationary basis with Faculty Council approval.